Assistive technology explained

 We need to understand your AT needs and how the right AT will help you pursue your goals.
 We’ll need different information from you depending on the cost and risk.

-Some equipment or items will need a qualified AT advisor to talk with you about your needs and situation, and help identify the most appropriate AT.
+Some AT will need a qualified AT advisor to talk with you about your needs and situation to help you identify the most appropriate AT solution.
 The AT advisor may be an allied health practitioner, continence nurse, rehabilitation engineer, AT mentor or other qualified practitioner.

 If you have AT in your plan, you will also have at least $500 included in your Capacity Building Improved Daily Living - Budget to seek advice from an independent advisor about your AT requirements.